citizenweb3/validatorinfo/docs/vinfo draft paper.md

 - What will it do and why in detail

 #### A user story
+***For the correct understadnign of the description below, the reader shoudl from here and onwards, take into accoutn the fact that the text will refer to validators and mining pools as a synonim AKA validators=mining pools"***

 1) A staker of any token wants to find out information about whom to stake tokens with, or simply wanting to find out info about the validator they are already delegating to.
+Alternativle a miner wants to see the ratings or the status of a mining pool, or just find out overview information about a pool

-2) They either search for or find the website validatorinfo.com
+2) They either search for, or find the website https://validatorinfo.com

-3) They arrive at the main page, which present them with a list of validators, written alphabetically, without being broken down by ecosystem.
-They may also use some of the filters presented to narrow the search down
+3) They arrive at the main page, which present them with a list of validators and mining pools, written alphabetically, without being broken down by ecosystem.
+They may also use some of the filters and customization options presented to narrow the search down

 4) The main page contains not just a validator list, but the validators are presented with metrics and some basic links.
 Each validator is clickable